awsdocs/amazon-ec2-user-guide-windows/doc_source/ri-market-concepts-buying.md

 ## Choosing a Platform<a name="ri-choosing-platform"></a>

+Amazon EC2 supports the following Windows platforms for Reserved Instances:
++ Windows
++ Windows with SQL Server Standard
++ Windows with SQL Server Web
++ Windows with SQL Server Enterprise

 When you purchase a Reserved Instance, you must choose an offering for a *platform* that represents the operating system for your instance\.

-For Windows with SQL Standard, Windows with SQL Server Enterprise, and Windows with SQL Server Web, you must choose offerings for those specific platforms\.
-For all other Windows versions, choose an offering for the **Windows** platform\.
++ For Windows with SQL Standard, Windows with SQL Server Enterprise, and Windows with SQL Server Web, you must choose offerings for those specific platforms\.
++ For all other Windows versions, choose an offering for the **Windows** platform\.

+For information about the supported platforms for Linux, see [Choosing a Platform](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ri-market-concepts-buying.html#ri-choosing-platform) in the *Amazon EC2 User Guide for Linux Instances*\.

 If you purchase a Reserved Instance to apply to an On\-Demand Instance that was launched from an AMI with a billing product code, make sure that the Reserved Instance has the matching billing product code\.
 If you purchase a Reserved Instance without the matching billing product code, the Reserved Instance will not be applied to the On\-Demand Instance\.
+For more information about how to obtain the AMI billing code, see [Obtaining Billing Information](ami-billing-info.md)\.

 ## Queuing Your Purchase<a name="ri-queued-purchase"></a>